ecamp/ecamp-site/src/data/pages/tos.en.md

 * Hosting platform operator DigitalOcean
 * Spam protection and DNS server Cloudflare
 * Mail services Sendgrid and ImprovMX / Reflectiv SAS
-* Google, via reCAPTCHA, if you contact the _eCamp Core Team_ via mail or contact form, and if you log in via Google
+* Google, via reCAPTCHA, if you contact the _eCamp Core Team_ via email or contact form, and if you register or log in via a Google account
-* hitobito / Puzzle ITC, if you log in via MiData or cevi.db
+* hitobito / Puzzle ITC, if you register or log in via MiData, cevi.db or jubla.db
 * Sentry, in case of errors in the software

 We will only share your personal information if one of the following conditions is met: